mattkieblesz/cloud-starter-kit/README.md

 ## Installation

 You need to setup your remote store for all current configuration/management purposes.
 For this we use s3 bucket so you need to update your global aws credentials and config file (located in `conf` directory).
+Also update `conf/services.yml` file which will be used to setup local environment.
 Then run `make configure` to link files.

 Then just run `sudo make setup` to install all requirements and update vendor roles with `make update-roles`.
 Done.